 Black eyes are never a sign of anything good.
-Anything that can cause physical injury to the eye can potentially cause a black eye.
+Anything that can cause physical injury to the eyes can potentially cause a black eye.
 It can happen by getting hit by various sporting equipment, like a ball, a stick, someone’s shoulder.
 Or it can simply happen to children playing a little too roughly.

-Is Black Eye Really an Eye Injury?
+Is a Black Eye Really an Eye Injury?

 Despite its name, a black eye is actually not technically an eye injury.
 It’s more of a skin injury.
 Like we mentioned, a black eye can be caused by almost any physical trauma to the face.

 When the face experiences any sort of physical trauma, blood and other fluid collect in the very loose tissues of the skin surrounding the eye.
 Because the skin around the eye is very thin it is more sensitive.
 If you get hit in the face with something, even if it wasn’t a direct hit to the eye, you may experience a black eye.

 The skin around the eye is so sensitive.
 That’s why a common side effect of rhinoplasty (otherwise known as a nose job) is black eyes.
 What’s happening is that the cartilage of the nose is being broken down and reshaped.
 So, a black eye is your face’s natural reaction to the trauma.
 This is probably why so many celebrities go into hiding before debuting their new nose.

 A black eye may not actually be an eye injury the same way a detached retina is, but it can sometimes be a symptom of a more serious eye injury.
 Hyphema is an eye injury that will likely cause a “black eye” without any facial trauma.

 Hyphema is what professionals call bleeding inside the eye.
 Direct, blunt trauma to the eye is often the cause of this bleeding.
 It is typically contained within the anterior chamber of the eye.